+Chapter 9.
 Interceptor bindings

-Managed beans and EJB session and message-driven beans support interception.
+Managed beans support interception.
 Interceptors are used to separate cross-cutting concerns from business logic.
 The Java Interceptors specification defines the basic programming model and semantics, and how to associate interceptors with target classes.
 This specification defines various extensions to the Java Interceptors specification, including how to override the interceptor order defined by the @Priority annotation.